 Does the insurance company have contact details should you need to speak to them?

-Not all insurers will have a contact centre but they should provide alternative contact details such as an email address or an online chat option.
+Not all insurance providers will have a contact centre but they should provide alternative contact details such as an email address or an online chat option.
 Check on their website for the contact details and if you can’t find any, it’s probably not worth taking the risk, especially if you ever needed to claim!

 Does it seem too good to be true?